xsc/ronda-schema/README.md

 ;;     :body ":request-constraint-failed\n{:params {:name (not (name-not-empty? \"\"))}}"
 ```

-If the request does not match the `:constraint` of the respective schema, a HTTP
+If the request does not match `:constraint` and `:param-constraints` of the
-422 (Unprocessable) response will be returned.
+respective schema, a HTTP 422 (Unprocessable) response will be returned.

 __Request Coercion__